bxparks/rpn83p/docs/USER_GUIDE.md

 alternatives are the offerings from SwissMicros which are in the $150-$300 range.
 RPN83P offers access to a scientific RPN app on readily obtainable TI-83+/84+ calculators in the $20-$50 range.
-I hope RPN83P can be the gateway application that introduces new generation of users to the beauty and power of RPN calculators.
+I hope RPN83P can be the gateway application that introduces a new generation of users to the beauty and power of RPN calculators.

 ### Long Answer